Share

 The guidance also now includes additional content on suicide prevention in the secondary health and wellbeing section, including equipping pupils to recognise when they or their peers need help.

-Dr Alison Penny, director of the Childhood Bereavement Network, said: “Most children will face the death of someone important by the time they leave school – the big feelings this brings can leave them feeling isolated.
+Childhood Bereavement Network, said: “Most children will face the death of someone important by the time they leave school – the big feelings this brings can leave them feeling isolated.

 “Consistent evidence from recent surveys shows that children, young people, parents and teachers support grief education being covered sensitively in school, aligned with children’s wider learning opportunities at home.